sbiemont/fugologic/readme.md

 * `fuzzy.IDVal`: a fuzzy value that contains,
   * an identifier
-  * a list of fuzzy sets (only required for system checks)
+  * a list of fuzzy sets (only required for system and/or engine checks)
   * a crisp interval of values (only required for defuzziing)
 * `fuzzy.IDSet`: fuzzy set that contains,
   * an identifier